 Dialectical Behavioral Therapy

 Addiction is a terrifying and debilitating disease that can damage a person’s health and life.
 In addition to all of the negative physical changes and symptoms that people experience, their mental health may also suffer as a result of substance abuse.
 These additional issues must also be addressed for the person to have long-term success in their sobriety.
-At our rehab center in Massachusetts, we offer a variety of treatments and programs, like dialectical behavior therapy, to help people overcome the additional effects of addiction.
+At our Northeast addictions treatment center, we offer a variety of treatments and programs, like dialectical behavior therapy, to help people overcome the additional effects of addiction.

 What is Dialectical Behavior Therapy?